Eyadfezex/my-notes/React/component-lifecycle/componentDidCatch.md

 The primary purpose of `componentDidCatch` is error handling and error boundary creation.
 An error boundary is a React component that catches JavaScript errors anywhere in its child component tree, logs those errors, and displays a fallback UI instead of crashing the entire component tree.

+## Parameters

+- `error`: The error that was thrown.
+- `info`: An object containing information about the error, including its component stack trace.

 ### Syntax

 ```jsx